 has a community of more than 25 million members, who share and refine their exercise regimes

-increased loyalty when their members felt like they’re a creating a movement instead of just being a customer to the bike giant.
+increased loyalty when their members felt like they’re creating a movement instead of just being a customer to the bike giant.

 It has created more than 1,400 local chapters around the world for enthusiasts to get together in person and discuss their bikes.